 Consequently, an operator of this set-up needs two cables running out to the antenna.

 The circuits below, developed in part by Mark Connelly of Maine, USA. - seem to work well, with some variations on my part.
 I have made some tweaks to the circuitry to make it more robust - but it is basically a pretty stable item at the moment.

-Review: This set of unit is used with one of several antennas known as "Flags" - they are also called KAZ, Pennants and EWE's with variations on the layout.
+Review: This set of unit is used with one of several antennas known as "Flags" - they are also work with variants called KAZ, Pennants and EWE's.